trackmania-rl/tmrl/README.md

 * **State-of-the-art algorithm:**
 TMRL trains TrackMania policies with [Soft Actor-Critic](https://arxiv.org/abs/1801.01290) (SAC), an algorithm considered the state-of-the-art in Deep Reinforcement Learning.
 SAC stores collected samples in a large dataset, called the replay memory.
-In parallel, this dataset is used to train an artificial neural network ("model") that maps observations (images, speed...) to relevant actions (gas, steering angle...).
+In parallel, this dataset is used to train an artificial neural network (policy) that maps observations (images, speed...) to relevant actions (gas, steering angle...).

 * **Different types of control:**
 TMRL is able to control the video game in several ways, using either a virtual keyboard, or a virtual game controller.